 Hi there!
-I'm Leah Noble, and this is my blog, "Dream Big Cape Breton."
-This is the space where I share my thoughts, my photographs, and my take on life in Cape Breton.
+I'm Leah Noble, and from 2012 to 2014 this was my blog, "Dream Big Cape Breton."
+I used this space to share my thoughts, my photographs, and my take on life in Cape Breton.
+I now blog over on my own website, but the archives of this site are all still here!

 Search this blog